|

 experts believe the increased risk of heart disease in older women is related to the depletion of the female

-hormone estrogen at menopause.
 Many of the risk factors for heart disease are the same for women and men (see above section).
 However, other risk factors for women include menopause (specifically, loss of estrogen at this time) and the use of oral contraceptives among smokers or those with high blood pressure.
-Women also tend to have different heart attack symptoms than men.
-The following chart summarizes these differences:

 |